-Electrical current in Israel is 220 volts, 50 cycles.
-You may be able to bring a transformer for certain appliances like a hair dryer.
+The electrical current in Israel is 220 volts, 50 cycles.
+You may be able to bring a transformer for certain appliances like a hairdryer.
 Some appliances cannot be converted.

 Many students travel extensively throughout Israel.
 For university-sponsored trips, students need a backpack large enough to carry one or two changes of clothes, sturdy walking shoes, and a sleeping bag (most youth hostels provide bedding but some do not).
 Your sleeping bag can also double as an extra blanket in your dorm room during the colder months.
 Many students enjoy camping and hiking, and the TAU International Student Life Team can help suggest trips.
 If you are interested in doing this type of traveling, you may want to bring a larger backpack, heavy-duty hiking boots, a flashlight, and a cooking supply kit.

 Those traveling on the group flight can see El Al’s website for current baggage regulations.

 If you are traveling on the group flight and have any questions about baggage regulations, please contact the travel agent.